MRJPEREZR/PetriNetwork/README.md

 net.fire("t2");
 ```

-This fire transition `t2`, and prints the network with updated place's tokens:
+This fires transition `t2`, and prints the network with updated place's tokens:
 ```
 Place's list:
 1: p1 with 1 tokens, 1 OutArcs, 1 InArcs